barbarer/py4e-int/_sources/functions/func-string.rst

     What is the last line that will be printed when the code below runs?

-    - :2: It will print the index of the first match :.*: Run it and see what it does
+    - :2: It will print the index of the first match, which is at index 2 after two spaces.
+      :.*: Run it and see what it does

 .. activecode:: funct_ac_pogil_strip_methods